18F/api.data.gov/content/about.md

 - **Per user limits:** Individual users can be given higher or lower rate limits.
 - **No coding required:** No code changes are required to your API.
 If your API is being hit, you can simply assume it's from a user that hasn't exceeded their rate limits.

+### Open Source

+api.data.gov is powered by the open source project [API Umbrella](https://github.com/NREL/api-umbrella/).
+You can contribute to the development of this platform, or setup your own instance and run all this same stack yourself.

 ## How To Participate

 If you're interested in exploring any of this for your APIs please [contact us](http://api.data.gov/contact).
 In general, it's easy to take an existing API and put it behind api.data.gov, so you can see how things work.